mysteryUser97214/CodeChallenge/README.md

  **If dates are equal** Give preference to the latest record in the list.

+## Assumptions
-**Valid input is assumed.
-All records in a collection will have an identical schema and contain at least the following properties**
+**1. Valid input is assumed.
+All records in a collection will be identical and contain at least the following properties**

     "_id": <String>,

     "email": <String>,

     "entryDate": <Date>

+**2. A collection should be returned in the same order as it was given**